 Postpartum anxiety can feel like your mind is a constant whirlpool, always spinning with worries and “what-ifs.”
 Imagine trying to float in a calm lake, but someone keeps tossing pebbles in, and each tiny splash sends ripples that throw you off balance.
-You might be holding your baby, but your thoughts are miles away, worrying about things that haven’t even happened yet—like an overwhelming "what if" that keeps circling back.
+You might be holding your baby, but your thoughts are miles away, consumed by fears that haven’t happened yet—like an overwhelming "what if" that keeps circling back.
 And it’s not just in your head; it’s in your body too—tight shoulders, a racing heart, that restless energy that makes it hard to relax, even when you desperately want to.

 Roughly 20% of new mothers experience PPA after pregnancy, making it the most common PMAD, even more common than postpartum depression.
 The study of these disorders shows a significant prevalence among postpartum women in the weeks following delivery of the new baby.
 Despite its high occurrence, PPA often goes undiagnosed and untreated because many mothers assume their anxiety is a normal part of new motherhood after pregnancy.
 Early identification and treatment are crucial, especially for those who may be at higher risk due to factors like a history of anxiety disorders or lack of family support.